 Artificial Intelligence (AI) has moved beyond sci-fi dreams and powers many parts of our everyday lives, from virtual assistants to financial predictions.
 This transformation comes with both exciting possibilities and ethical questions.
 Let’s break down what AI truly is, how it works, and what it can achieve.
 By the end, you’ll gain insight into a technology shaping the present and future of countless industries.

 What is AI?
-A Simplified Definition
+A simplified definition

 Artificial Intelligence, or AI, is the science of making machines capable of performing tasks that typically require human intelligence.
 Think of it as teaching computers to mimic cognitive processes like learning, reasoning, and problem-solving.
 The concept of AI emerged in the 1950s, but only in recent decades has it advanced enough to permeate daily life.
 From social media algorithms to medical diagnostics, AI is reshaping our world.